 The school fully supports freedom of speech and is aware of the broad range of views and ideas that are needed in the course of a pupil's development.
 It will endeavour to provide pupils with a balanced view of events, ideas and beliefs.

-Signed by:

-Head of School Date:

-Chair of governors Date:
+Head of School Date: Chair of governors Date: Signed by: Chair of governors Date: Head of School Date: Chair of governors Date:

 1. Legal framework